 - Add the sugar to a saucepan and turn on medium heat.

 - Use a wooden spoon and begin to slowly stir.
 The sugar will start to dissolve and turn into a syrup consistency while darkening.

 - If the sugars begin to smoke too quickly then reduce the flame or switch off the stove and continue to stir while charring the sugar.

-- Once the sugar darkens to a dark brown almost black in colour remove from the stove and carefully add the water.
+- Once the sugar darkens to a dark brown almost black in colour remove from the stove and carefully add the hot water.
 The saucepan will yield plenty of steam and splutter which is normal - keep on stirring the pan.